curl/everything-curl/libcurl-verbose.md

 gets a full trace of everything.

-The sent and received data passed to the trace callback is given to the callback in its unencrypted form, which can be very handy when working with TLS or SSH based protocols when capturing the data off the network for debugging isn't very practical.
+The sent and received data passed to the trace callback is given to the callback in its unencrypted form, which can be handy when working with TLS or SSH based protocols when capturing the data off the network for debugging isn't practical.

 When you set the `CURLOPT_DEBUGFUNCTION` option, you still need to have `CURLOPT_VERBOSE` enabled but with the trace callback set libcurl will use